Air Pressure Force exerted by air within tyre, expressed in pounds per inch.

-Speed Rating A speed designation of S, T, H, V or Z shown in the size marking of some tyres.
+Speed Rating A speed designation shown in the size marking of some tyres, such as H, N, Q, S, T, V or Z.

 Stability Ability of tyres to maintain direction of vehicle on curve without causing excessive sway.

-Tread Depth The distance in thirty seconds of an inch measured from the tread surface to the bottom of the grooves in a tyre.
+Tread Depth The distance in millimetres measured from the tread surface to the tyre case.

 Tread Design The pattern of the tread area.